tanghao-xiaomi/docs/LICENSING.md

 ### Documentation Text

-All prose documentation — including Markdown files, images, diagrams, and illustrations — is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All prose documentation — including Markdown files, images, diagrams, and illustrations — is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 In summary, you are free to:

 - **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

 Under the following terms:

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 - **NonCommercial** — You may not use the material for commercial purposes.
-- **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.

 The full license text is available in the [LICENSE](LICENSE) file.